-12. Backwash the filter (refer to Backwash Cycle on page 13 and Table III on page 7).
+12. Backwash the filter.
+See Backwash Cycle (page 13) and Table III (page 7).
 After backwashing the filter, check the pressure gauge on top of the filter vessel and record the clean start up pressure.
 Use the starting pressure as a bench mark whenever routine maintenance is preformed.